WHAT IS IN THIS LEAFLET

 - have hereditary angio-oedema – you should see your doctor immediately if you experience symptoms of angio-oedema, such as swollen face, tongue and/or pharynx and/or difficulty swallowing, or hives together with difficulty in breathing.

-If any of the above conditions appear for the first time, recur or worsen while using Primolut N, you should contact your doctor.
+If any of the above conditions appear for the first time, recur or worsen while taking Primolut N, you should tell your doctor.